 If you live in a rural area and your home is heated with an oil-fired system, have your tank checked by a professional.
 Even if you don’t live in a flood-risk area, it’s advisable to ensure your tank and pipework is in good working condition.
 Consider pipe lagging, a special type of insulation fitted around water pipes to prevent them from freezing or bursting.

 Flooding can sometimes cause sewage to back up into the house through drainpipes.
 As well as being a health hazard, this can be difficult and costly to repair.
 Consider installing sewer or septic line valves – they’re designed to flow the waste in one direction only, protecting your home from unwanted mess.

-There are different types of water-resilient insulation you could install in your home, such as floor-to-wall membranes that help channel water towards drains.
+Lots of home improvement sites (such as Permagard) offer advice on different types of water-resilient insulation you could install in your home, such as floor-to-wall membranes that help channel water towards drains.
 You could also try lightweight thermal boards underneath your floors, or even PUR spray foams for an extra layer of protection in vulnerable parts of the home.